creativemindsplugins/CM-Answers/readme.md

 * **Content Editing**: Users can revise their submitted questions and answers.
 * **BuddyPress Compatibility**: Enhanced integration with the BuddyPress platform.
 * **Advanced Category Navigation**: Supports two-tier category navigation.
-* **Ajax-Enabled Shortcodes**: Utilizes Ajax for displaying categories that align with the site’s design.
 * **Social Media Integration**: Allows registration and interaction using Facebook and LinkedIn profiles.
 [View Image](http://www.cminds.com/wp-content/uploads/edd/image1.png), [See another image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image2.png)
 * **Shortcodes**: Create a list of questions on your site using the cma-questions shortcode, which can be customized with parameters like limit=10 author=123 sort=hottest.
 * **User Dashboard**: Enhance user profiles with personalized dashboards for their questions and answers using the cma-my-questions and cma-my-answers shortcodes.
 [View Image](http://www.cminds.com/wp-content/uploads/edd/cm-answers-image3.png)